TorchSim/torch-sim/README.md

 ## Quick Start

-Here is a quick demonstration of many of the core features of torch-sim: native support for GPUs, MLIP models, ASE integration, simple API, autobatching, and trajectory reporting, all in under 40 lines of code.
+Here is a quick demonstration of many of the core features of TorchSim: native support for GPUs, MLIP models, ASE integration, simple API, autobatching, and trajectory reporting, all in under 40 lines of code.